asibubernard/flask_project_test/README.md

 # flask_project_test
-Getting Starting with Flask Framework to know how things work
+Getting Started with Flask framework to know how things work

 REQUIREMENTs
 Python3.8